Scroll down to see the animations and learn six judo turnovers

-To up your ground game we have animated all the turnovers in the book “20 Turnovers, Learn Groundwork.”
+Master all the turnovers in the book “20 Turnovers, Learn Groundwork.”

 Want to know more Japanese Judo words?
 Get this free book:

-85 Japanese Judo Words and their English meanings.
+85 Japanese Judo Words and their English meanings

 To become good at newaza you need to master two areas:

-Because to win at judo you must hold your partner down for 20 seconds.
+To win at judo you must hold your partner down for 20 seconds.

-And the more Osaekomi you know the better.
+The more Osaekomi you know the better.

 You need to learn how to turn your partner over.